afroguys/Community-Website/README.md

 npm start
 ```

-### Create Admin
+### Create society code

 **❗ important**

-- First time you go to `http:localhost:3000/registeradmin` and Register Admin.
+- Login to admin panel using admin password

 - Then Go to setting and set the society code.